ChainLynxRobotics/Romi-Projects/Task 1/Instructions.md

 <details>
     <summary>Solution</summary>

-    run(() -> romiDrivetrain.arcadeDrive(joystick.getRawAxis(0), joystick.getRawAxis(1)), romiDrivetrain).finallyDo(() -> romiDrivetrain.arcadeDrive(0, 0))
+    driveCommand = runEnd(() -> romiDrivetrain.arcadeDrive(joystick.getRawAxis(0), joystick.getRawAxis(1)), () -> romiDrivetrain.arcadeDrive(0, 0), romiDrivetrain);
 </details>
 <br>
-When reading this composition the run function creates a command that will call the function it is given every loop, in our case it will call arcade drive with the joysticks inputs.
+When reading this composition the runEnd function creates a command that will call the function it is given every loop, in our case it will call arcade drive with the joysticks inputs.
 The reason that we dont need to use a double supplier here is because the function is a suplying in itself, so the joystick inputs will still be updated.
-The finallyDo at the end will call its function when the command is ended or interupted, so we give it a function to stop the motors on the romi.
+The second function that the runEnd taks is the function to run when the command ends or is interupted, so we give it a function to stop the motors on the romi.
+The final parameter is the requirments of the command like ```addRequirements(drive);``` in the command classes.
 Then, in the constructor of RobotContainer, set this command to be the default command for the subsystem, so it will always be running unless it is interrupted by another command.
 This is why we don’t need an isFinished condition for DriveCommand because it will only ever be interrupted, not terminated.
 <details>
     <summary>Solution</summary>

-    romiDrivetrain.setDefaultCommand(command);
+    romiDrivetrain.setDefaultCommand(driveCommand);
 </details>
 <br>

 When the command runs, it should now automatically reference the controller values and respond to joystick input.
 Congratulations, this is now a functioning robot!

-### Task Details - Part 2
+## Task Details - Part 2
 Now we will use the same command logic to create rotate and translate commands.
 We will call the arcadeDrive method periodically, and once the translation distance or rotation angle, respectively, is reached (use sensor readings from the drivetrain), return true for the isFinished method.

-#### Translation command
+### Translation command
 We will now drive a certain distance using data from the drivetrain's encoders.
 There are methods in the drivetrain class to get the distances the encoders have traveled in inches (getLeftDistanceInch and getRightDistanceInch).
 The code will be similar to the default command we wrote earlier, except we will have an isFinished condition that terminates the command once the desired distance is reached.
 We will also drive at a constant speed with no rotation.
 <details>
     <summary>Solution</summary>